vjkapur/vj4anc-site/_pages/vj.md

 - a computer scientist, software engineer, and government contractor
 - professionally experienced in matters ranging from law enforcement and defense to transportation and public health
 - recreationally experienced in matters ranging from zoning and liquor licensing to incessant 311 and TSI requests
-- a walker, transit rider, biker, and driver, in that order.
+- a walker, transit rider, biker, and driver, in that order
 - always the first person to make a spreadsheet

 *[BOE]: DC Board of Elections